-The Center for Global Nonkilling does not, nor should anyone, approve or condone to any these killing powers.
-These are unwanted inhumane remnants of the past and shall be terminated to achieve the future we want.
-Our conscience is hurt by such killing possibilities: we call for all persons facing situations in which they may kill to exert their right to Conscientious Objection.
+These legal killings powers are unwanted and inhumane remnants of the past and they shall be terminated as soon as possible to achieve the future we want.
+Our conscience is hurt by such killing possibilities and we again call upon all persons facing situations in which they may kill to exert their right to Conscientious Objection2.

-If these killings nevertheless occur, they shall be used under strict, impartial and participative legal control, and only in exceptional circumstances.
+If these killing powers nevertheless are used or occur, they shall be used only in exceptional circumstances, under strict, impartial and participative legal control.

-These three legal powers to kill are:
+Overcoming these powers to kill:

 1) Self-defence.
-Legitimate self-defence requires a proportionate reaction in response to a direct, severe and imminent threat, that cannot be prevented, cannot be addressed otherwise.
+Legitimate self-defence requires a proportionate reaction in response to a direct, severe and imminent threat, that cannot be prevented and cannot be addressed otherwise.

-a) Circumstances needing self-defence are almost always a failure of education, solidarity and prevention.
-Such failures shall be thoroughly analysed to design and implement improved policies enabling in similar circumstances education, solidarity, prevention and nonrecurrence.
+a) Circumstances needing self-defence are almost always a failure of education, of solidarity and of prevention.
+Such failures shall be thoroughly analysed to design and implement new and improved policies, enabling in life, non-violent means, peaceful settlement of disputes and lessons learned to prevail in similar circumstances if they appear, or better nonrecurrence.

-b) If nevertheless prevention failed and a need for self-defence arises nonviolent, nonmaining and nonkilling means are most appropriate, are the proportionate means needed to react and repel the threat or aggression, without causing further damage.
-So often, these "call on conscience" means are the most efficient, and certainly the less damaging course of action.
+b) If nevertheless prevention failed and a need for self-defence arises, nonviolent, nonmaining and nonkilling means, best practices are most appropriate and most likely the proportionate means needed to react to and repel the threat or aggression, thus without causing further damage.
+So often, these non-retaliating and humanly caring actions bear a "call on conscience", and as such are a most efficient, and certainly a less damaging, course of action.

-Much more needs to be done through education, cooperation, prevention and non-violent practices to empower people, culture and institutions to achieve reactions to violence that do not resort to imitating the aggressor's violence, to enable replying from higher moral and sane action grounds, with more peaceful means.
+Much more needs to be done through education, cooperation, prevention and non-violent practices to empower people, culture and institutions to achieve reactions to violence that do not resort to imitating the aggressor's violence, enabling replies from higher moral grounds and sane action practices, by more peaceful means.

-c) Whatever means are used, the results of legitimate self-defence, if maining or killing happens, shall always be reviewed and monitored by a totally independent, impartial mechanism, encompassing victims and civil society.
+c) Whatever means are used, the results of legitimate self-defence, if maiming or killing happens, shall always be reviewed and monitored by a totally independent, impartial mechanism, encompassing both victims and civil society.

 d) Self-defence also warrants any use of force.
 Force may highly impact on the rights to life, personal integrity and security.
-Use of force shall always be prevented, avoided or highly limited.
+Use of force shall always be prevented, avoided or if need be highly limited3.
 States have an ethical and legal duty of exemplarity regarding respect of fundamental rights.
-As such, they have a duty to act non-violently - force is not violence! - and to enable themselves to avoid maiming or worse.
-Security forces must be trained in prevention and non-violent techniques and are due to report, debrief, practice lessons learned; they must uphold and demonstrate capacities for policy changes towards less violence, towards avoiding recurrences of use of force.
-Again, any official use of force should be monitored by a totally independent mechanism encompassing victims and civil society.
+As such, they have a duty to act non-violently - force is not violence! - and to enable themselves to avoid maiming or worse, and more than not to extract best practices from any situation.
+Security forces must be trained in prevention and non-violent techniques and are due to report, debrief, practice lessons learned; they must uphold and demonstrate capacities for policy changes towards less violence and less violent institutions, towards avoiding recurrences of both dangerous situations and of use of force.
+Again, any official use of force should be monitored by a totally independent mechanism encompassing victims and civil society4.

-2) Death penalty is a major and definitive breach of the right to life and a denial of numerous other human rights, including those of other related persons.
-It is an inhumane, cruel and degrading treatment and preventive effects are not demonstrated.
+2) Death penalty is a major and definitive breach of the right to life and a severe denial of numerous other human rights, including those of other related persons.
+It is an inhumane, cruel and degrading treatment5 and preventive effects are not demonstrated6.
 It severely lacks the necessary dignity, legitimacy and exemplarity required of any authoritative power.
-It is double standard as it is impossible for a State to show full and true respect for life and for the right to life if the State itself is practicing killing, thus legitimating it.
+It is double standard as it is impossible for a State to show full and true respect for life and the right to life if the State itself is practicing killing, thus legitimating killings.